gravitational/teleport/rfd/0011-database-access.md

 1. Enable IAM authentication when provisioning a new database, or on an existing one.
 By default, only password authentication is enabled.

+More info:

 https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html

 2. Configure IAM policy in order to allow the user Teleport database service will use to connect to the database instance with the auth token.

-An example policy is shown below.
+For example, to allow Teleport database service IAM user to connect to a particular RDS/Aurora instance as users `alice` or `bob`, the following policy may be defined:

 ```json
 {